kittykatattack/learningPixi/README.md

 Multiplying the blob's `vy` (vertical velocity) value by -1 will flip the direction of its movement.

+<a id='checkingcollisions'></a>
 ###Checking for collisions

 The code in the loop above uses `hitTestRectangle` to figure out if any of the enemies have touched the explorer.
 ```
 if(hitTestRectangle(explorer, blob)) {
   explorerHit = true;